 For simplicity, a multi-session event with a single section will be described, though sessions with multiple sections can be reported in a similar way.

+The RESULT_TYPE element may be used to define what the sessions included in the file represent.
+See section 2.2.7.

 SESSION attributes